 The building itself is over 50 years old and it is still actively in use by different events, concerts, exhibitions and theatre performances.
 Inside there is a grand theatre hall where different theatres all over Estonia sometimes come and host performances.

 17 Stroll around the city on Segway

 Tallinn is the city of startups.
-I am sure that wherever you are from, you might recognize the names like Skype or TransferWise, which originally started out from Tallinn.
+I am sure that wherever you are from, you might recognise the names like Skype or TransferWise, which originally started out from Tallinn.

 18 Walk On the Edge for more extreme experiences